catzy007/catzy007.github.io/posts/2022-08-16-mechanics-behind-virtual-youtuber/content.md

 	</div>
 	<div class="col-sm-3"></div>
 </div>
+The way this works is that you strap IMU to strategic part of your body like legs, waist, etc. Then you sent the IMU data usually via wireless and recipient computer translate the IMU data to your Avatar.
+Compared to camera based MoCap, IMU based MoCap needs less computation power, but current consumer class IMU drift from time to time so it needs regular calibration.

-For some doing 3D works like modelling and rigging is hard and takes a lot of time.
-Fortunately Pixiv created [VRoid Studio](https://vroid.com/en/studio) If you have created an ingame character it is pretty much the same.
+Virtual YouTuber also needs an Avatar.
+If you want 3D avatar you can create your own using Blender, Maya or ZBrush.
+But for most doing 3D works like modelling and rigging is hard and takes a lot of time.
+Fortunately Pixiv created [VRoid Studio](https://vroid.com/en/studio) If you have created an in game character it is pretty much the same.
 If you want more, you can create your own 3D component in other software and load them to your avatar you can also draw your own texture and add text and logo to your avatar.
 <div class="row">
 	<div class="col-sm-2"></div>
 	<div class="col-sm-8">